What to do at the start and end of a tenancy to avoid a deposit dispute

 If the tenant decides to dispute the claim, then it will need to be taken to an adjudicator.

-North West landlords, Mistoria Estate Agents, conduct inventories and property checks on behalf of our landlords.
+At Mistoria Estate Agents, part of our landlord service is to conduct inventories and property checks on behalf of our landlords.
 We carry out thorough check in and check out inspections to ensure there is official paperwork, documentation and photographs at the start and end of every tenancy.
 Whilst it can feel like an uncomfortable process, we understand how vital it is for both landlord and tenant to be clear and consistent when it comes to the condition of a property.

 If you own a rental property and would like help and advice on how to manage a successful tenancy, ensuring you meet all the legal requirements and remain up to date on guidance and legislation, please contact our experienced team.
 We manage 1000 properties and 3000 tenancies in the private and student rental sector and can help you with all aspects of rental property management.
 Call us on 0800 500 3015 or email email@example.com.